hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/asgn01.md

     + 0 pts - The learner did not identify the intended audience.
     + 2 pts - The learner identified the intended audience, but did not provide an     explanation.
     + 4 pts - The learner identified the intended audience and they provided an explanation of how they knew who the intended audience is.

++ Article Criteria
+    1. Identify the specific component(s) of the visual that is/are misleading
+    2. For each part(s) of the visualization that is/are misleading, identify the mechanism that is used: hiding relevant data to highlight what benefits us; displaying too much data to obscure reality; using graphic forms in inappropriate ways (distorting the data)
+    3. Explain how the mechanisms are used to mislead

++ Did the learner identify one or more specific components that is/are misleading?
++ For each component of the visual that the learner identified as misleading, did the learner identify the mechanism that was used to mislead?
++ Did the learner explain how the mechanisms were used to mislead?
++ Optional: Describe any additional issues you found with visual that did not fall under Cairo's three misleading mechanisms

 ## Review Your Peers: Graphics Lies, Misleading Visuals